 The Bacon Jams are very versatile.
 You can pretty much use it to conjure up many imaginative dishes.
 Pan grill a cheese sandwich with it, toss it in a pasta, make your own version of curry puffs with it, lace your salads with it, scramble eggs with it…the list is endless.

 Straight out of the bag!
 Warm them up in the microwave for 20 seconds and enjoy them with a can of chilled beer or your favourite soda!
 We of course do some innovative things with the Candied Bacon Stix, such as make Candied Bacon Butterball Cookies as well as Candied Bacon Brownies and Caramel Bacon Popcorn.

 Yes, all year round.
 With specials for festive seasons such as Christmas and Chinese New Year.

 You say there are no artificial flavourings and preservatives on your products.
-What does that mean then in terms of shelf life?
+How does that affect shelf life?

 Shelf life is currently six to eight months, refrigerated.
 This can be increased to one year without preservatives and refrigeration in a professional factory setting with specialised machinery.

 What channels do you currently tap to market and sell?

 Purely online.
 We rely completely on our online store, social media and word of mouth at the moment.
 Media features and coverage helps.
 We have received quite a bit of media attention for a small, self-made online gourmet store.
 We are sincerely grateful to them as well as our customers who spread the love of our food amongst their friends and family.

 What can we expect from Five & Two Foods next?